 - Electrical Engineering – Electric Power and Energy Systems (BSE)

 - Software Engineering (BS)

 ASU Online offers just as much variety within other disciplines, like business, where you can specialize in areas such as: Corporate Accounting, Global Logistics Management, and Data Analytics, just to name a few.
-No matter your chosen field of study, you shouldn’t have any trouble finding a degree option that meets your needs at this established and respected university.
+In summary, no matter your chosen field of study, you shouldn’t have any trouble finding a degree option that meets your needs at this established and respected university.

 2. Purdue University

 Purdue Global University’s robust offerings include 175 degree programs across all levels (associates-to-doctoral) which features a full smorgasbord of bachelor’s degree programs.
-Those interested in becoming a licensed nurse can access their studies online and complete their clinical experiences close to home (wherever that may be).
+Those interested in becoming a licensed nurse can access their studies online.
+Additionally, students can complete their clinical experiences close to home (wherever that may be).
 They also offer one or (often) more tracks within the following departments: